Mar102/ElectionAnalysis/README.md

 ## Summary

 - The analysis shows that:
-    * Candidate 1There were "X" votes cast in the election.
+    * There were "X" votes cast in the election.

 - The candidates were:
     * Candidate 1